awi-response/garmin_fpl/README.md

 based on the final user.wpt this script creates a Track.txt file in the format needed for aircraft data acquisition.

 **Summary:**

       - input: path to directory where user.wpt is stored (when not changed: path of the folder containing all *_user.wpt of the day)

       - output: Track.txt

-**Example**:
+**Example to run the code**:

       - cd C:\Users\path-to-flightplanning-tool\garmin_fpl-GTN750_flightplanning\
       - python 01_create_gfp_from_userwpt.pyf C:\Users\path-to-folder-of-user.wpts-of-the-day\example_project